SophieSjoberg/ca-prepcourse-3/the_web/the_stack.md

 * Javascript

 ### Back end
 The back end of a website consists of a server, an application and a database.
-A back-end developer builds and maintains the technology that powers those components that enables the front end side of a website to even exist in the first place.
+A back-end developer builds and maintains the technology that powers the components that enables the front end side of a website. to even exist in the first place.

 #### Technologies used
 * PHP